alhusseingamal/DES/README.md

 # DES
-Discrete Event Simulations using Python
+Discrete Event Simulations using Python.

+Those are my implemenations of Discrete Event Simulation (DES) models for some famous systems.